 British Columbia churchmen also sought to educate eastern Canadians about their problem.
-Bishop Alexander John Doull of Kootenay, a region with few Asian residents, echoed anti-Asian agitators when he asked an audience at Toronto’s Church of the Redeemer is: “British Columbia is to be yellow and Oriental or white and British?”
-If it is to be Oriental, he admonished, let us take care that it is Christian.”
-Eastern Canadian Anglicans, although more concerned about the Chinese were sympathetic to extending mission work among Asians in British Columbia.
+Bishop Alexander John Doull of Kootenay, a region with few Asian residents, echoed anti-Asian agitators when he asked an audience at Toronto’s Church of the Redeemer, is: “British Columbia to be yellow and Oriental or white and British?”
+If it is to be Oriental,” he admonished, let us take care that it is Christian.”
+Although more concerned about the Chinese, who were present, albeit in small numbers in some of the eastern provinces, eastern Canadian Anglicans were sympathetic to extending mission work among Asians in British Columbia.

 At the 1920 Provincial Synod, the Superintendent of Oriental Missions attributed difficulties in converting Asians to the “unsympathetic, if not actually hostile attitude of the white races… even those calling themselves Christian.”
 An example was the complaint of a lay delegate, J.H.
 MacGill, about “the sentimental view that white people were remiss in their Christianity if they did not mingle with the Orientals in social and political life.
 In the hope of assisting its mission work, the Synod pledged “itself (and, as far as possible, the whole Church in B.C.) to exert all possible influence to create that public opinion by which alone missions to the Orientals may have hope of success.”
 A week later, Bishop A.U. de Pencier of New Westminster told the congregation of Victoria’s Christ Church Cathedral about the foolishness of sending missionaries to Japan and neglecting those who were here.